risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

-*three kubernetes necessary components to be insalled on all nodes - master and 2 workers*
+*three kubernetes necessary components to be installed on all nodes - master and 2 workers*

 |